NY APIdol.ny.gov ↗

 One credit = one API call regardless of which marketplace API you call.
 Exceeding the rate limit returns a 429 response.
 Authenticate with the X-API-Key header.

-Does the New York State Department of Labor offer an official developer API for WARN notices?+
+Does the New York State Department of Labor have an official developer API for WARN notices?+